Create PowerPoint Document in Blazor

 Syncfusion® Essential® PowerPoint is a .NET Core PowerPoint library used to create, read, and edit PowerPoint documents programmatically without Microsoft PowerPoint or interop dependencies.
-Using this library, you can create a PowerPoint document in Blazor.
+Using this library, a create a PowerPoint document in Blazor.

 • Visual Studio 2022.